gqz7/Algorithm-Work/README.md

-Algorithms worked on in the pursuit of algorithmic mastery
+Algorithms in Java, Python, JS

 basic algorithms are taken from websites such as HackerRank and FreeCodeCamp